christianmilson/Advanced-Lane-Finder/CarND-Advanced-Lane-Lines-master/README.md

 ### Lane Detection

 I used two approaches:
-* The first was using a Sobel Operator to detect Color Gradients in the image because roads are usually dark and lines are bright the sudden change in gradient around the line allows us to detect the edges around the road lines.
+* The first was using a Sobel Operator to detect Color Gradients in the image.
+As roads are usually dark and lines are bright the sudden change in gradient around the line allows us to detect the edges around the road lines.
+This worked well however light reflecting off water on the road sometimes caused interfence so I used a magnitude and direction threshold to denoise the final result.